Using Ansible to Defend against DDoS Attacks

 Distributed Denial of Service (DDoS) has been one of the most successful yet least understood types of security attacks.
 Companies under attack experience painful downtime that hurts their bottom line and results in irrevocable damage to reputation.

-Using Ansible, engineers have the ability to mitigate attacks using the entirety of their infrastructure.
+Using Ansible, engineers have the ability to protect against DDoS attacks using the entirety of their infrastructure.
 Applications, Network Devices, and Hosts all working together through Ansible orchestration.
 Ansible has the technology breadth to be used from the cloud to on-premise, and can be used in the form of pre-written code or written from scratch to serve customized purposes.

 In this session we plan to give an overview of a few varieties of DDoS attacks including a current breakdown which we track.
 We will talk about using this data and other open source intelligence to reduce your attack surface through Ansible orchestrated policies.